Well-Behaved Women Seldom Make History. Let’s Misbehave!

 The woman who coined that crazy popular phrase, had no idea SHE would be making the history books when she wrote that.
 In fact, this conservative woman was writing a history book in the 1970s about 19th century women who were by all accounts just regular women, going about their lives.
 She was writing about the ways well-behaved women were overlooked in our knowledge of history because they weren’t doing anything historians considered “extraordinary.”
 But this author went on to win a Pulitzer Prize, among many other honors, and her work has been made into documentaries and television series.
 Her name is Laurel Thatcher Ulrich, and we happen to feel a special connection to this Pultizer-Prize-winning, Distinguished Harvard Professor because she grew up in small-town Idaho (just like us!), graduated from the University of Utah (just like us!), and has gone on to be a powerful, feminist voice for good in a world that needs her and her catchy statement: “Well-behaved women seldom make history!”
 By all accounts, she had no idea how much her work would change history.
 And neither do you.

-We (Lindsay and Lexie Kite) started our version of ”misbehaving” when we were 18 years old.
+We (Lindsay and Lexie Kite) started our version of “misbehaving” when we were 18 years old.
 We sat in a college classroom and learned for the first time how powerful media is in shaping our view of ourselves and distorting our perceptions of reality, beauty, and health.
 We both decided we were no longer going to “behave” for industries that profited off us hating our bodies and spending our time, money and energy finding ways to fix our flaws.
-And so then, in 2003, we decided we were going to be the kind of women that made history.
-We’ve done nothing too exceptional, but we have remained committed to helping women remember their worth as more than objects to be looked at.
+And so then, in 2003, we decided we wanted to be the kind of women that made history.
+We’ve done nothing too exceptional, but we earned Ph.D.s in the study of media and body image in 2013 and have remained committed to helping women understand their worth as more than objects to be looked at.

-History is being written, and you and I are making sure it is positive, happy, uplifting, and empowering for females (and males) everywhere.
-Today, Lindsay and I are thrilled to use Thatcher-Ulrich’s truthful phrase a little differently than she intended it.
-Today, we stand alongside every other female and male willing to misbehave in the face of powerful industries that profit from our losses.
-They win when we lose our self-worth and try to find it where it cannot be found – beauty products, cosmetic procedures, sexual objectification, disordered eating, diet pills, etc. The truth is all around you: You are capable of much more than being looked at.
+Today, we are thrilled to use Laurel Thatcher Ulrich’s truthful phrase a little differently than she may have intended it (but check out the comment below from her niece Rachel!).
+Today, we stand alongside every other person willing to misbehave in the face of powerful industries that profit from our losses.
+They win when we lose our self-worth and try to find it where it cannot be found – beauty products, cosmetic procedures, sexual objectification, disordered eating, diet pills, etc. The truth is all around you: You are capable of much more than looking hot.
 Your reflection does not define your worth.
-There is more to BE than eye candy.
-If beauty hurts, we’re doing it wrong.
-If any of those statements resonate with you, it’s because you already know it inside on some level, and Beauty Redefined is just providing a happy reminder.
-We’re just here to remind you of truths you already know.
-And when you know these truths – really KNOW them – everything changes.
-You can misbehave by choosing to turn away from media that hurts you, spending your money on things that reflect what you value, speaking out against the status quo that maintains a view of women as bodies and nothing more, spending your time progressing in ways that matter – school, service, hobbies, health, loved ones, etc. THAT is how we will make history.
-THAT is what female empowerment is all about.
+Women are more than just bodies.
+See more.
+Be more.
+If any of those statements resonate with you, you can misbehave by choosing to turn away from media that hurts you, spending your money on things that reflect what you value, speaking out against the status quo that maintains a view of women as bodies and nothing more, spending your time progressing in ways that matter – school, service, hobbies, health, and relationships.
+THAT is how we will make history.
+THAT is real empowerment.
 Are you ready to make history?
+Let’s misbehave!